Great Lakes Adventist Academy: History

 Grand Ledge Academy in Grand Ledge, Michigan, near the state capital Lansing, was founded in 1958 by the Michigan Conference as a boarding school.
-A fire in fall 1967 severely damaged the girls' dormitory.
+A fire in the fall of 1967, severely damaged the girls' dormitory.
 By the following year, the boarding program was closed and Grand Ledge Academy became a day school.
 The school consolidated with Lansing and Grand Ledge Adventist Elementary Schools to form a K-12 school in 1982.
 It then became Mid-Michigan Adventist Academy and operated as a K-10 school until 1989, when it was also merged into GLAA.
 Elementary school students were transferred to the newly opened Greater Lansing Adventist School.
 The campus also hosted annual summer camps for Adventist youths throughout the state and region.
 During the 1950s it was the site of Camp Doss, named after Desmond Doss, where Medical Cadet Corps basic training took place.
-The property was sold in 1988 just prior to the merger and buildings torn down in 1994.
+The property was sold in 1988 just prior to the merger and the buildings were torn down in 1994.
 The summer camp meetings tradition continues at the current GLAA campus each summer and is organized by the Michigan Conference.

 On November 2, 1986, Adelphian Academy and Cedar Lake Academy merged to form Great Lakes Adventist Academy and consolidated at the Cedar Lake Academy campus.
 With the merger of MMAA into GLAA, this left only two other remaining Adventist academies – Battle Creek Academy (the first Adventist school founded by the now world-wide church) and Andrews Academy in Berrien Springs – and GLAA as the sole remaining Adventist boarding academy in Michigan.